-In the configuration shown in Table 15, the SI4093 ports EXT1 and EXT2 are aggregated to form an LACP trunk group with Partner switch ports 1 and 2.
-Only ports with the same LAG ID are aggregated in the trunk group.
-The SI4093 port EXT3 is not aggregated in the trunk group because it has a different LAG ID.
+In the configuration shown in Table 15, the SI4093 ports EXT1 and EXT2 are aggregated to form an LACP LAG with Partner switch ports 1 and 2.
+Only ports with the same LAG ID are aggregated in the LAG.
+The SI4093 port EXT3 is not aggregated in the LAG because it has a different LAG ID.
 Other ports configured with the same admin key on the SI4093 but with a different LAG ID are not allowed.

-SI4093 supports only static LACP portchannels and one must configured a LACP portchannel group (in range 65 to 128) with its corresponding LACP key, before configuring the admin key for the portchannel port members.
-Ports with same admin key and same portchannel ID compete to get aggregated into a trunk group and the other ports are placed in suspended mode.
+SI4093 supports LACP portchannels.
+You must configure an LACP portchannel group (in range 65 to 128) with its corresponding LACP key before configuring the admin key for the portchannel port members.
+Ports with same admin key and same portchannel ID compete to get aggregated into a LAG and the other ports are placed in suspended mode.
 When in suspended mode, a port transmits only LACP data units (LACPDUs) and discard all other traffic.